pu2clr/SI4735/README.md

 ### RDS

 This library implements some RDS features of the SI4735.
-All function to deal with RDS are documented [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group16.html).
+All functions to deal with RDS are documented [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group16.html).
 Below you have some videos showing the RDS functionalities implemented by the PU2CLR Si4735 Arduino Library.

 {% include videoRDS2.html %}